larspage/RestaurantDeveloper/implementation-summary.md

 - **Server Stability**: A `nodemon.json` configuration was added to prevent the server from crashing during image uploads by ignoring non-source files.

 ## Key Bug Fixes
+- **Broken Links**: Created placeholder pages for all previously broken links, ensuring a complete and navigable site structure.
 - **Invalid Image URL**: Fixed a bug where `FileReader.readAsDataURL()` was generating excessively long, invalid URLs for image previews.
 Replaced with `URL.createObjectURL()`.
 - **Module Not Found**: Resolved a persistent "Module not found: react-dropzone" error by converting the project to an npm workspace.
 - **PNG Upload Failure**: Fixed a backend bug where the `multer` file filter was incorrectly rejecting PNG files.